KatWilson/SoundCloudGroupManager/README.md

 Sound Cloud Group Manager.

-This project helps a user to rapidly consume Sound Clouds API services in c# with am out the box free SCGM.dll.
+This project helps a user to rapidly consume Sound Clouds API services in c# with an out the box free SCGM.dll.

 Get the code base and learn how to put together your own WCF Restful & Contract (domain models) services.